Insurance companies must diversify business operations – GLICO Group CEO

 Insurance companies must diversify their businesses to still remain in business despite the bite of COVID-19 on the Ghanaian and global economy, the Chief Executive Officer (CEO) of GLICO Group, Mr Edward Forkuo Kyei, has said.

-The programme, organised by Krif Ghana Limited, publishers of the Integrity Magazine, and on the theme, ‘Effects of COVID-19 on Corporate Ghana- the Insurance industry,’ it brought together seasoned insurers across the country, who took turns to explain the present and future prospects and outlook of the insurance industry.
+The programme which was organized by Krif Ghana Limited, publishers of the Integrity Magazine, was on the theme “Effects of COVID-19 on Corporate Ghana- the Insurance industry.

 Mr Kyei in his address suggested that insurance companies could venture into establishing vehicle repairs companies to attend to their policyholders’ vehicles.